logpai/loglizer/README.md

 ## History
 * May 14, 2016: initial commit
 * Sep 21, 2017: update code and readme
-* March 21, 2018: rewrite most of the code and add detailed comments
+* Mar 21, 2018: rewrite most of the code and add detailed comments
-* Dec 15, 2018: restructure the repository with hands-on demo
+* Feb 18, 2019: restructure the repository with hands-on demo